North American Free Trade Agreement Treaty Signing – October 1992

 Financial management

 Each Mosbacher Internship will grant a successful applicant a sum of $10,000 for an international trade internship or $7,500 for a domestic internship.
-The intern will use this sum to cover round-trip airfare, rent, insurance, meals, local transportation, and living expenses.
 The intern is responsible for wise and careful use of the grant funds.
-The awarded sum is the total of the internship’s financial support; requests or claims in excess of this amount will not be honored.
-These funds will be awarded as a scholarship.
-If the internship obtained is paid, the Mosbacher Institute will make up the difference between the amount received from the paid internship and the amount of the internship award so that in total, the recipient receives the full amount of the internship award.
+The intern will use this sum to cover round-trip airfare, rent, insurance, meals, local transportation, living expenses, and taxes.
+Internship travel grants may be considered taxable income and subject to tax withholding and reporting requirements.
+The travel grant is the total of the internship’s financial support; requests or claims in excess of this amount will not be honored.
+If the internship obtained is paid, the Mosbacher Institute will make up the difference between the amount received from the internship and the amount of the Mosbacher travel grant so that in total, the recipient receives the full amount of the travel grant.

 Job search and networking